Having a mentor is crucial in our personal and professional lives. They offer unique insights through their collective experiences and wisdom.

 And since we are of the same age group, I am more comfortable asking them seemingly obvious questions and learning as quickly as possible.
 I am also blessed to have unselfish workmates.

 3. Reverse Mentors

 Mentorship is a two-way process.
-Now that I am older and have more experience than my younger counterparts and friends, I can share some of my knowledge.
-They may learn a thing or two from me, but I also learn from them.
+Now that I am older and have more experience than my younger counterparts and friends, I can share my knowledge.
+They may learn something from me, but I also learn from them.

 Because of their age, reverse mentors offer a different perspective from what I’ve been accustomed to.
-The generational gap is one of the most important aspects that I must learn to better understand my students.
+The generational gap is one of the most important aspects I must learn to understand my students better.

 4. Indirect Mentors

 The first three mentors are considered our direct mentors.
 We have better access to their guidance and advice.
 However, if we limit our mentor’s circle, we are also limiting our opportunities to learn.
 That is where our indirect mentors come in.